tejuscs/ADBD-Labs/adb-build-python-apps/adb-build-python-apps.md

 ## Task 3: Transfer database wallet to developer client

-- Login to Oracle Cloud Infrastructure account and select **Autonomous Transaction Processing** from menu.
+- Login to Oracle Cloud Infrastructure account and select **Autonomous AI Transaction Processing** from menu.
     ![This image shows the result of performing the above step.](./images/atpd1.png " ")

-- Click **Autonomous Database** and select your previously created database.
+- Click **Autonomous AI Database** and select your previously created database.
     ![This image shows the result of performing the above step.](./images/atpd2.png " ")

 - Click *DB Connection* and under Download Client Credential(Wallet) click **Download**.